 All athletes should be comfortable in the water.
 Each athlete should be capable of safely swimming the designated distance with no, or minimal, assistance.

 Swim aids such as kickboards or approved flotation devices will be allowed.
 Water wings, “noodles” or other unapproved devices are not allowed.
 However, athletes using swim aids will not be eligible for podium awards (i.e., 1st, 2nd, 3rd place in age group).
 All athletes will get a participation medal.
 Athletes must provide their own swim aids.
 No performance enhancing devices such as fins will be allowed.

 Adult swim assistance (i.e., swimming with the athlete) will be permitted for 6 & Under and challenged athletes only.
 Assisted athletes (other than physically challenged) will not be eligible for podium awards (i.e., 1st, 2nd, 3rd place in age group).
-Only one swimming adult will be permitted on the pool deck.
+For 6 & Under and challenged athletes, only one swimming adult will be permitted on the pool deck.
 No accompanying (i.e., non-swimming) adults will be permitted on the pool deck.

 Parents/Guardians are encouraged to take the athlete’s bike to a qualified shop for inspection and adjustment prior to the Kids Triathlon.
-The bike inspection at the event is only for basic functioning of brakes and steering, and is no substitute for inspection by a qualified mechanic.
+The bike inspection at the event is only for basic functioning of brakes and steering, and is not a substitute for inspection by a qualified mechanic.

 Attention should be paid to brakes, steering, wheels, inflation pressure, tire condition, chain, and pedals.
 Pedals should be inspected for sharp edges and appropriate measures taken (such as duct taping) to prevent cutting injuries should the pedals hit the athlete’s legs.